funnyboy-roks/marquee/README.md

     - `parts: &[String]` - Parts that should rotate separately, this would require quite a large rewrite to be done well, I think
 - [ ] More CLI configuration
+- [ ] Perhaps a flag/subcommand that basically runs a better version of
+  `marquee -ld0` that works on each line of input.
+    - This would be nice to use in scripts/pipelines where we don't want to output directly to the user, but perhaps save it into a file.
+    - This is sort of possible with `marquee -ld0`, but it's not too elegant it doesn't work for multiple lines.
+    - Ideally, we move it to not need multiple threads, as well
+    - Perhaps we could make a command that returns an iterator that is used in all applications, something like `MarqueeIter::new(line: String)` that will be an `Iterator<Item = String>` where `.next()` calculates the next string.
+This would be infinite if `--no-loop` is not set.